 After any such claim, which should be made in writing to the member's branch committee, has been investigated by the NEC either by itself or by a complaints committee appointed for the purpose, the decision of the NEC shall be sent by recorded delivery post to the parties to the case at their last known address and also to the branch secretary.
-The parties have a right of appeal to the Appeals Tribunal on giving notice to the General Secretary not later than 28 days from the date that the decision was posted.

-(g) A member who is instructed by his/her employer or his/her employer's representative or agent to accept conditions or to do any act detrimental to the union's interests or to perform work which he/she regards as incompatible with professional honour shall consult the father/mother or clerk of his/her chapel, or failing them, the branch secretary or other officer.
-If he/she is advised to refuse, he/she shall refuse.
+- The parties have a right of appeal to the Appeals Tribunal on giving notice to the General Secretary not later than 28 days from the date that the decision was posted. - (g) A member who is instructed by an employer or employer's representative or agent to accept conditions or to do any act detrimental to the union's interests or to perform work which that member regards as incompatible with professional honour shall consult the chair of chapel or clerk of the chapel, or failing them, the branch secretary or other officer.
+If the member is advised to refuse, the member shall refuse.